Options in Substance Use Crisis

 1. Call 9-1-1

-If the person is presenting an immediate risk of danger to themselves or others, call 911.
-You may also call 911 to request a wellness check if you are unsure of their current safety.
+1. If the person is presenting an immediate risk of danger to themselves or others

 1. Call the South Dakota Resource Hotline at 1-800-920-4343

-1. Call the Helpline Center by dialing 9-8-8 (Suicide and Crisis Helpline)
+1. Call the Helpline Center by dialing 9-8-8 (Suicide and Crisis Lifeline)

 1. Contact an addictions counselor for an assessment